cedricbonhomme/k-means-clustering/README.md

 The user has previously added  the talk *55f67916c20c4930de8655ea* in its program.
 Based on the clustering done previously we recommend to this attendee 2 other talks.

+The second argument is the nickname of the recommender.
+The third argument is the password.
+Only use a user with the *recommender* role!

 # TODO